warp-tech/warpgate-docs/docs/sso.md

 The corresponding optional `warpgate_admin_roles` claim is interpreted as a list of admin roles to apply.

 You can also set `role_mappings`/`admin_role_mappings` in the provider's configuration to explicitly map claim values to role names.
 In this case, only the roles mentioned here will be synced from SSO, and the memberships in other roles won't be affected.
+A mapping value can be a single role name or a list of them (v0.22+).
+In `role_mappings`, the special `*` key grants roles to any user who has at least one group in the claim, regardless of whether it's mapped (v0.22+).
 For example:

 ```yaml
 - name: oidc-custom